 Stem cell therapy research

-Stem cell therapy is increasingly recognized as a feasible strategy to helping people with autism.
+Stem cell therapy is increasingly recognised as a feasible strategy to helping people with autism.
 This is based on stem cells’ distinctive capacity to affect metabolism, the immune system and restore damaged cells and tissues, including body organs and structures.

 The latest clinical trials using stem cell therapy, including the April 2017 Duke University Study, have shown promise.
-However all researchers and other professionals stress that therapy is still in the early phases and much more research is required.
+However, all researchers and other professionals stress that therapy is still in the early phases and much more research is required.

 Following the Duke University study’s original Phase I trial into the application of cord blood stem cells, scientists are now embarking on a bigger Phase II trial.
 This will determine whether the original proposal that cord blood stem cell therapy would benefit autistic children can be replicated.